 The border between systems

 On the day hurricane Sandy crossed the east coast of America, the New York Times ran an article on how, as a young man, Peter Neumann had breakfast with Einstein, where they discussed design.
 Einstein told him that everything should be as simple as possible, but no simpler.
-For forty years Neumann had been saying that the design of computers was wrong and now the Pentagon was paying this eighty- year-old man to redesign the computer.
+For forty years Neumann had been saying that the design of computers was simplistic and wrong, and now the Pentagon was paying this eighty- year-old man to redesign the computer.
 The article said that his great contribution was to consider the border between systems.
 This is the sort of problem Enid Mumford from the University of Manchester was talking about when she considered the implementation of strategic systems back in the 1980s.
 She said it may be that with really difficult problems you can't begin to understand the problem until you know all the ways of solving it because until you know all the ways of solving it you may not have the information required to understand the problem.

 My friend Gerald Stack, with whom I have been discussing this since day one, has observed that I circle around with matter and form but never quite land it.
 I would like to extend Aristotle's metaphor to include the potter who gives form to the clay and say that the structuring activity of a higher system provides the form of the lower system.
 For example, if you go to the bottom corner of your computer screen and right click on the date and time, you can change the settings so that the date module returns the date and time in a different form.
 Inconveniently, the pot can also be considered in itself without reference to the potter.
 The rational mind can stay entirely within the system that has the focus and derive all its conclusions from the data without reference to any other system.
 I will never be able to quite land it because there is a clear division in the concept of form.
 It can be considered either as a kind of activity or as a combination of elements, just as an electron can be considered as a wave or as a particle depending on the point of view of the observer.
 Nevertheless, the attempt at a solution does provide feedback to the underlying really difficult problem.
 It confirms that there is a real dipolarity involving two different ways of thinking and that some kind of formal method is required to switch between one pole and another, in this case between the pole of being and the the pole of becoming.
 In other words, I think Nicholas of Cusa knew a thing or two.